trustpoliticsfear/trustpoliticsfear.github.io/_texts/Growing-Up-Muslim.md

 ## Rama, 17, female, Wiley Park, Lebanese/Egyptian Australian, Muslim

 I was born on 7th December 2001.
-Born into a war I didn’t and still hardly understand.
-We’ve never had a proper class discussion about the war on terror.
+Born into a war I didn't and still hardly understand.
+We've never had a proper class discussion about the war on terror.
 I think teachers are hesitant to open the topic with us.
 People outside school judge us Muslims as terrorists.
 Ever since 9/11 Muslims are the biggest villains in society.

 ## Ali, 18, male, North West Sydney, South Sudanese Australian, Christian

 Societies that continue to praise individuality, also continue to crush it before it blossoms.
 Sometimes schools take part in that.
-I think it is due to fear you won’t be the kind of person they want you to be come.
+I think it is due to fear you won't be the kind of person they want you to be come.